The number of computer networking jobs is growing. Knowledgeable workers are in demand if they have the necessary education and certification.

 Computer networking offers an excellent career path since it involves a series of different jobs, each with different requirements and responsibilities:

 - Network Systems Engineer: This person focuses on system upgrades, security testing and evaluating vendor products.
-The salary range for this position ranges from $40,000-$90,900 per year.
+The average salary for this position is about $75,132 per year.

 - Network Programmer/Analyst: This person writes software scripts or utility programs to help with network diagnosis or monitoring.
 Part of their responsibility may also include evaluating and integrating new software technologies into a new or existing network.
-Median salaries range from $49,500-$90,000.
+Median salary is about $67,000.

 - Network/Information Systems Manager: This person supervises the work of administrators, engineers, technicians, programmers and analysts.
 She provides long-range planning and strategies.
-The average salary for this position is $61,600, and the high end of the salary range is $120,800.
+The average salary for this position is $121,580.

 Finding Computer Networking Jobs